kevincianfarini/pyvt/README.md

     time.sleep(e.sleep_time)
 ```

-The idea behind this is that if the request was bad, your code will sleep for a short amount of time.
+The idea behind this is that if the request was bad, your program will sleep for a short amount of time.
 However if the VT Timetable is down, and multiple successive ```TimetableErrors``` are raised, then ```sleep_time``` grows exponentially to avoid overwhelming the server.